You can find oregano in our Teadrop Herb Garden at Green Olive at Red Hill.

 Oregano is a herb of the mint family that is endemic to Eurasia and the Mediterranean.
 Oregano is related to marjoram and is sometimes even called wild marjoram.
-It produces pretty purple flowers but it is most often used for its leaves which feature in many Italian dishes.
+It is easy to grow in a sunny spot in your garden and makes a great addition to a variety of cuisines.
+Oregano plants produce pretty purple flowers but are most often used for its leaves which feature in many Italian dishes.
 American soldiers who fought during World War II brought oregano back to America when they returned from the war, calling it the “pizza herb”.

 Culinary Uses for Oregano